Brain-Washing (book): Content

-Content and the Church of Scientology
+Church of Scientology version

 Scientology building in Los Angeles, California; according to the book Brain-Washing, the Church of Scientology is the greatest threat to the Soviet Union.

-Far from being a technical guide, the Brain-Washing book is a generalist text, that abstractly discusses power, violence, coercion, and means of social control.
-Beria allegedly describes the following as Communist subversive activities directed from Moscow: the Vienna Psychoanalytic Society, psychology professors, child labor laws, psychiatric wards, psychedelic drugs (of note: LSD, peyote, mescaline), brain surgery, electric shock therapy, and the 1909 Income Tax Law of the United States.
-Incidentally, these are many issues that the Church of Scientology opposes.
+The Brain-Washing book is a generalist text, that abstractly discusses power, violence, coercion, and means of social control.
+Beria allegedly describes the following as Communist subversive activities directed from Moscow: the Vienna Psychoanalytic Society, (Note: Quote: